401-srh/TravelGo/README.md

 # TravelGo
-Demo Hackathon App
-App by Ola and Nilanjan for CMPUT401 Hackathon
+Demo Hackathon App by Ola and Nilanjan for CMPUT401 Hackathon